-" UCLA continued to receive administrative datasets including California Outcomes Measurement System (CalOMS) files, Short-Doyle Medi-Cal (SDMC) Claims, Monthly Medi-Cal Eligibility File (MMEF), and ASAM data.
-UCLA is pending receipt of the Incentive Manager data (from DHCS through Q2i), which is critical for the evaluation and the mid-point evaluation report, particularly for the Contingency Management evaluation analysis.
+" UCLA continued to receive administrative datasets including California Outcomes Measurement System (CalOMS) files, Short-Doyle Medi-Cal (SDMC) Claims, Monthly Medi-Cal Eligibility File (MMEF), ASAM data, and most recently in Q2 the Incentive Manager data.
+Analysis is underway and preliminary findings will be summarized in the Mid-Point Assessment Evaluation Report; however, a brief presentation of these data was provided at the CPDD conference in June 2024.